Long-term orbital and rotational motions of Ceres and Vesta: Stability of the rotation axes

-The diffusion $\log_{10}\left(\sigma\right)$, the maximal amplitude of the obliquity and the precession frequency are represented for Vesta in figure \ref{fig:stab}.
+The diffusion $\log_{10}\left(\sigma\right)$, the maximum amplitude of the obliquity, and the precession frequency are represented for Vesta in figure \ref{fig:stab}.
 Vesta for the epoch J2000 is indicated with a white circle.

 Vesta is at the boundary of a relatively stable region.
 Vesta is far from the chaotic zone created by the resonances with the frequencies $s_V$ and $s_6$ and is close to the resonance with the orbital frequency $2s_6-s_V$.
 The most important resonance in the vicinity is the one with the frequency $-17.74\arc$, which could correspond to the frequency $s_4$.
 In this resonance, the amplitude of the obliquity passes about from $30$ to $40\degree$.
 Because of this limited width, it has no influence on Vesta.
 The effect of the resonances with the frequencies $s_7$ and $s_8$ are less important than for Ceres.
-The resonance with $s_7$ increases only the amplitude of the obliquity of some degrees.
-Like for Ceres, the resonance with the frequency $s_V+\left(g_V-g_5\right)\approx-6.97\arc$ has still an important effect on the amplitude of the obliquity which increases from about $20$ to $30\degree$ in the resonance.
+The resonance with $s_7$ increases the amplitude of the obliquity only by a few degrees.
+As for Ceres, the resonance with the frequency $s_V+\left(g_V-g_5\right)\approx-6.97\arc$ still has an important effect on the amplitude of the obliquity, which increases from about $20$ to $30\degree$ in the resonance.

-Like for Ceres, Vesta has a precession frequency $f_V=-12.882\arc$ (table \ref{tab:freqoblivesta}) close to the node precession frequencies of the inner planets, the Earth $s_3=-18.848\arc$ and Mars $s_4=-17.751\arc$ (table \ref{tab:freqref}), but their perturbations on the orbit of Vesta are too weak to have significant consequences on the stability of the rotation axis for the present Vesta.
+Like Ceres, Vesta has a precession frequency $f_V=-12.882\arc$ (table \ref{tab:freqoblivesta}) close to the node precession frequencies of the inner planets, the Earth $s_3=-18.848\arc$, and Mars $s_4=-17.751\arc$ (table \ref{tab:freqref}), but their perturbations on the orbit of Vesta are too weak to have significant consequences on the stability of the rotation axis for the present Vesta.